The Smart Traveler’s Guide to Buying Jewelry on Vacation

 The team overpaid by an average of $725 for their jewelry purchases in Caribbean locales.

 How do you avoid this fate?
-Follow these five guidelines:
+Follow these five guidelines when buying jewelry on vacation.

 1. Check Up on the Business